RakhithJK/spyder-ide-spyder-wiki/Beta-version-changelog.md

   Its contents were added to `BasePluginMixin` (in `plugins/base.py`) and `PluginWidget` (in `api/plugins.py`).
 * Move `SpyderDockWidget` to `widgets/dock.py`.
+* Config pages of all plugins are now located in a separate module called `spyder/plugins/<plugin>/confpage.py`

 #### Under the hood
 * Deprecate the use of `debug_print` and use the `logging` module